ioana-st/ioana.work/docs/portfolio/postman.md

 ---
-title: Running Requests with Postman
+title: Making Requests with Postman
 ---

+> **Context**: QA needing to validate a new process before the user interface was developed.

+> **Purpose**: Help team members configure Postman for our internal environment and make the required API calls.

+> **Audience**: Non-technical people without prior knowledge of API/Postman.

 ## Prerequisites